jaredly/j3/Roadmap.md

 # OK Vision for the nextliness

-- [ ] UIState should have a history[]
+- [x] UIState should have a history[]
-- [ ] then the IDE useEffect can just check for new history items and apply their changes.
+- [x] then the IDE useEffect can just check for new history items and apply their changes.
   That sounds great.

+Alright, we're almost doing it?

+- [x] the names for things ending in / isn't it
+- [x] oh scroll within, for cursors, its broked